 Nodular melanoma usually have all three of the EFG criteria.

-The moles don’t need to be dark, or in fact have any other colour to them, but the key giveaway is that they are raised, often very symetrical, are firm to touch, and most importantly are changing/growing rapidly.
-In the early stages, this change might just be a “sense” of change rather than visible – perhaps the mole is itiching, or just feels funny.
+The moles don’t need to be dark, or in fact have any other colour to them, but the key giveaway is that they are raised, often very symmetrical, are firm to touch, and most importantly are changing/growing rapidly.
+In the early stages, this change might just be a sense of change rather than visible – perhaps the mole is itching, or just feels funny.